missionpinball/mpf-docs/config/instructions/tags.rst

      tags: trough, home

-The two tags assist MPF in determine various characteristics of this device.
+The two tags on the ball trough device assist MPF in determining various characteristics of this device.
 Namely that it is considered  a 'home' device where balls can come to rest when a game is not in play.
-And the 'trough' tag to help MPF denote that this is a ball trough.
+And the 'trough' tag to help MPF denote that this is a ball trough and not some other style of captive device like a saucer.